mattlow67/kanji-dictionary/README.md

 ## To Do
 * Keep styling consistent between browsers
 * Use fixed sizes for containers
-* Trigger "enter" button in input field
 * Change routing to separate web pages
+* h1 header static size